-"You and I, this land is our home," she whispered, "yet I am its orphan."
+"You and I, this land is our home," she whispered, "but unlike you I am exile here."

 Lina's mistress is mumbling now, telling Lina or herself some tale, some matter of grave importance as the dart of her eyes showed.
 What was so vital, Lina wondered, that she uses an unworkable tongue in a mouth lined with sores?
 Her wrapped hands lift and wave.
 Lina turned to look where the eyes focused.
 A trunk where Mistress kept pretty things, treasured unused gifts from Sir.
 A lace collar, a hat no decent woman would be seen in, its peacock feather already broken in the press.
 On top of a few lengths of silk lay a small mirror set in an elaborate frame, its silver tarnished to soot.